helix-collective/hx-deploy-tool/docs/userguide/2-stepbystepexamples/3-remote-state-example.md

 Note the {{ports.http}} in the place of the host port in the docker-compose.yml. camus2 will get this parameter from the release config (camus2.json), and inject it into any template with relevant tags, and create a non-template artefact with all tags replaced with values.

 To that end, rename the file to docker-compose.yml.tpl so that the tool will recognise it as a template.
-More detail around the [mustache magic](/hx-deploy-tool/docs/userguide/mustachetags) available with the tool after the link.
+More detail around the mustache magid in [Template anything](/hx-deploy-tool/docs/userguide/3-reference/3-templateanything) available with the tool after the link.

 Our release will also include a release.json with the following: